Skip to main content

 6. MyLens

-Pick MyLens when a visual outline will help you explain the page to someone else or compare ideas quickly.
-Still check the original page before treating the visual as evidence.
+Pick MyLens to explain the page or compare ideas quickly.
+Check the page before using the visual as support for a claim.

 7. Summarizer.org